autoinvent/conveyor/README.md

 ## Scripts

-- `pnpm build` - build library for production.
-The generated files will be on the `dist` folder.
+- `pnpm build` - Build library for production; The generated files will be on the `dist` folder.
 - `pnpm dev` - run storybook with tailwindcss watcher
 - `pnpm storybook` - run storybook
 - `pnpm tailwind` - run tailwind CLI tool to build css file
 - `pnpm format` - format all files with Biome.
-- `pnpm lint` - scan all files for linting errors.
+- `pnpm lint` - scan all files for linting errors with Biome.

 ## Useful commands
 - `pnpm pack` will package the files from `pnpm build` into a tarball for install.